Explaining Grokking and Information Bottleneck through Neural Collapse Emergence: Related Work

 On the empirical side, several studies attempted to explain the cause of grokking in terms of the parameter compression \citep{liu2023omnigrok,varma2023explaining} and some complexity measures \citep{nanda2023progress,liu2023grokking,humayun2024deep,demoss2025complexity}.
 Other studies sought to relate grokking to other training-related concepts, such as double descent \citep{davies2023unifying,huang2024unified} and optimization stability \citep{thilak2022slingshot}.
 On the theoretical side, a high-dimensional limit of the linear model was analyzed in the setting of regression \citep{levi2024grokking} and binary classification \citep{beck2025grokking}.
 There are also studies analyzing two-layer networks with XOR data \citep{xu2024benign} and mean-field analysis \citep{rubin2024grokking}.
 The most closely related line of work focuses on the transition from the kernel regime to the rich regime \citep{lyu2024dichotomy,kumar2024grokking}.
 Our study provides a novel perspective based on the emergence of neural collapse, offering a new connection to the representation-learning view of \citet{liu2022towards}.

 \paragraph{Information Bottleneck.} The IB principle \citep{tishby2000information} has been analyzed in the context of deep learning by modeling the successive neural network layers as a Markov chain \citep{tishby2015deep, shwartz2017opening,michael2018on,geiger2021information,lorenzen2022information,adilova2023information,butakov2024mutual,butakov2024information}.
 In addition to these studies analyzing DNN training from the IB perspective, minimizing the IB objective has also been shown to benefit generalization bounds \citep{kawaguchi2023does,sefidgaran2023minimum}.
 Several studies have attempted to explain the IB dynamics.
 For example, \citet{shwartz-ziv2019representation} attributed the compression phase to the diffusion component of stochastic gradient descent (SGD), while \citet{goldfeld2019estimating} and \citet{koch2025two} discussed its relation to geometric compression and grokking, respectively.
-However, these studies lack the rigorous theoretical analysis of the IB dynamics, while our work offers a new explanation based on neural collapse, a geometric form of compression.
+However, these studies lack the rigorous theoretical analysis of the IB dynamics.
+A related line of work analyzes late-phase behavior through reconstruction loss rather than mutual information \citep{schneider2024understanding,schneider2025Learning}, though this perspective provides only an indirect proxy for the IB dynamics.
+In contrast, our work offers a new explanation of IB dynamics based on neural collapse, a geometric form of compression.